AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 - bone and joint infections.

-2. What you need to know before you give A moxiclav
+2. What you need to know before you are given A moxiclav

 Do not give Amoxiclav to your child:

-- if you are allergic to amoxicillin, clavulanic acid or any of the other ingredients of the product (listed in section 6).
+- if you are allergic to amoxicillin, clavulanic acid or any of the other ingredients of this medicine (listed in section 6).

-- if there has been a severe allergic reaction (hypersensitivity reaction) to another antibiotic.
+- if you have had a severe allergic reaction (hypersensitivity reaction) to another antibiotic.
 This may include a skin rash or swelling of the face or neck.

 - if you have had liver problems or jaundice (yellowing of the skin) while taking an antibiotic.

-Do not give Amoxiclav to your child if any of the above apply to your child.
-If you are not sure, check with his doctor or pharmacist before giving him Amoxiclav.
+Do not give your child Amoxiclav if any of the above apply to your child.
+If you are not sure, talk to your child's doctor or pharmacist before giving your child Amoxiclav.

 Warnings and precautions